-Digital Writing Month is a (somewhat) insane month-long writing challenge, a wild ride through the world of digital writing, wherein those daring enough to participate wield keyboard and cursor to create 50,000 words of digital writing in the thirty short days of November.
-Modeled after the inspirational National Novel Writing Month (NaNoWriMo), DigiWriMo asks writers to be creative not just with their words, but with what their words can do.
-Where those words reside, what they look like, how they interact with other words and authors, is entirely up to the wild imaginings of each DigiWriMo writer.
+Digital Writing Month was originally conceived as a (somewhat) insane month-long writing challenge, a wild ride through the world of digital writing, wherein those daring enough to participate wield keyboard and cursor to create digital projects of text, image, and/or sound in the thirty days of November.
+Modeled after the inspirational National Novel Writing Month (NaNoWriMo), DigiWriMo asked writers to be creative not just with their words, but also with other digital media —image, video, and sound — and with what those media can do.
+We worked to redefine “writing” in the digital, and not confine it only to words, but open up the possibilities of narrative and exposition within multimedia and multimodal projects.
+Where that “writing” resides, what it looks like, how it interacts with other works and authors, is entirely up to the wild imaginings of each DigiWriMo participant.

-Writers may choose to collaborate with one another on a long piece, like a novel or collection.
-They may conspire, co-author, cooperate, collude, or even compete… Whatever makes the journey to 50,000 words productive and fun!
-Blog posts, Twitter essays, wiki novels, a tv pilot co-authored in a Google Doc, academic articles, massively co-authored poems and novels are all potential ways to cross the finish line.
-Heck, if you want to write 50,000 words of code that make a lovely picture, animation, or website, that’s good too!
+Writers could choose to collaborate with one another on a long piece, like a novel or collection.
+They may conspire, co-author, cooperate, collude, or even compete… Blog posts, Twitter essays, podcasts, music videos, wiki novels, a tv pilot co-authored in a Google Doc, slideshows, academic articles, massively co-authored poems, songs, and novels are all potential ways to cross the finish line.

-The point is to experiment, to push your boundaries and create, and to locate your creation on the web, in relationship with other creations, other words and other authors.
+Whatever form Digital Writing Month takes, the point is to experiment, to push our boundaries and create, and to locate our creations on the web, in relationship with other creations, other words and other authors.
 You do it your way, whatever way that is, and we’ll provide the applause.